 Other cases in a similar vein include the Christian martyrs of the English Reformation who put their loyalty to God above fealty to the secular authority of the British crown.
 And what of one’s own loyalty to friends and family?
 Are we to dismiss out of hand the bond of blood and family?
 Maybe there is some truth underlying Graham Greene’s question to his generation: “Who among us has not committed treason to something or someone more important than a country?”

 In a series of case study essays, focusing on the lives of some well-known and some lesser known traitors, my book project (still untitled) will examine the lives and motives of a number of brave individuals whose decision to commit treason is not easily explained by the sophomoric MICE thesis.
 I will argue that West’s theory irresponsibly comingles legitimate dissent with disloyalty, and as a consequence, brands some patriots as traitors.
-The fact is that no simplistic explanation can answer why some people take action against what appears to be their own best interests.
+The fact is that no simplistic explanation can answer why some people act against what appears to be their own best interests.
 Are some following what the Quakers call the “Inner Light?”
 Is that “still, small voice” that came to Elijah, as recounted in the Old Testament, the force that may lead someone to pay homage to a more transcendent loyalty than that of one owed to a nation-state?

-If those two projects are not enough to keep me busy, I would really like to set aside a few weeks to re-assess the case of Harry Dexter White and to update the case in light of new evidence derived from the KGB archives and elsewhere.
+If those projects are not enough to keep me busy, I would really like to set aside a few weeks to re-assess the case of Harry Dexter White and to update the case in light of new evidence derived from the KGB archives and elsewhere.
 Much new information has come to light since 1994 when the book was first published, and I’d like to clarify some of my earlier thoughts about the case, to make some corrections of relatively minor, factual errors that careful readers have pointed out, and to write a new conclusion in light of the new evidence.
-Perhaps an on-line e-book version would suffice, should the University Press of Kansas be willing.
+Perhaps an online e-book version would suffice, should the University Press of Kansas be willing.